isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2089.md

 ---
-title: KNOW Version 5 - Large Package (up to 100 Users)
+title: eCommerce Masterplan Version 1.0 - Enterprise
 permalink: /productivity-solutions-grant/solutionrepo/solution2089
 ---

 ### Description

-Mobile platform that connects the top-floor to the shop-floor.
-KNOW is a communication, operations and productivity solution for managing the frontline workforce.
-KNOW gets rid of noisy public chat apps, messy paper-based information sharing, and having zero visibility on what's happening on the ground.
-KNOW works on even the most basic smartphone, and within minutes can completely transform the organization.
+Our Ecommerce solutions are developed using WordPress WooCommerce technology, allowing businesses to manage their daily operation without the need to have any IT knowledge.
+Businesses can allow their customers to shop via online 24/7 to generate higher sales revenue.
+Integrated with 3rd party marketplaces, allowing their products & services to be exposed to a larger group of audience both locally and globally.
+With our marketing & engagement tools, higher customer retention rates are increased.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Loctoc_Annex_3_wef_23_April_2020_Part_3.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/AksTech20200820_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria